 Prior to the roll-out of the FICO Score Open Access Initiative through Sallie Mae, borrowers were randomly assigned to one of four experimental groups - three treatment groups and one control group.
-Roughly 90 percent of our sample was assigned to one of the three treatment groups, while the control group contained the remaining 10 percent of the sample.
-Borrowers assigned to the treatment groups received email communications from Sallie Mae alerting them to the availability of their FICO Score and providing instructions on how to access the information while control group members did not receive any communication about the program beyond what was provided on the provider's website.
+Roughly 90 percent of our sample was assigned to one of the three treatment groups, while the control group contained the remaining 10 percent of the sample.6 Borrowers assigned to the treatment groups received email communications from Sallie Mae alerting them to the availability of their FICO Score and providing instructions on how to access the information while control group members did not receive any communication about the program beyond what was provided on the provider's website.

 All emails included a short description of the FICO Score and informed borrowers that their score was available to view.
 The email also included a link to log in via the loan provider's website.
 Treatment group members received these communications once per quarter on the date that scores were updated informing them that their FICO Score had been updated and, again, providing a link to log in to view the score.
-Due to privacy considerations, personalized information about FICO Scores were not included in the email itself.
+Due to privacy considerations, no personalized information was included in the email itself.

 Borrowers who received an email were randomly assigned to be in one of three conditions: (1) baseline, (2) economic consequences, and (3) social influence.
 In the baseline condition, borrowers received only the information described above (Figure 3).
 The two additional conditions included the same information as the baseline email as well as additional messaging.
 In the economic consequences condition (Figure 4a), clients received an email that was intended to emphasize the impact of the FICO Score on economic outcomes (e.g., "When you apply for credit - whether it's a credit card, car loan, student loan, apartment rental, or mortgage - lenders will assess your risk as a borrower...").
-Building on research demonstrating the effectiveness of messaging informing individuals of prosocial actions of their peers (Allcott, 2011; Ayres, Raseman and Shih, 2012; Cialdini and Goldstein, 2004; Kast, Meier and Pomeranz, 2012), the social influence condition (Figure 4b) included messaging informing readers that their peers were taking actions to improve their credit (e.g., "Many of your peers are building strong financial futures.
-You can, too, by effectively managing your student loans.").
+Building on research demonstrating the effectiveness of messaging informing individuals of prosocial actions of their peers (Allcott, 2011; Ayres, Raseman and Shih, 2012; Cialdini and Goldstein, 2004; Kast,